Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

   Multiple checkboxes may be checked at any time.
   Use multiple checkbox tasks with a single value each if you want independent checkboxes.
   May be omitted if one only wants a single checkbox.
-  In that case the (group) label would be the label of the checkbox.
+  In that case, the (group) label would be the label of the checkbox.
   *Fields*:

     - **`label`**